TEN Price Reaches $0.0095 (TENFI)

 Buying and Selling TEN

-It is usually not possible to purchase alternative cryptocurrencies such as TEN directly using U.S. dollars.
-Investors seeking to acquire TEN should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TEN using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as TEN directly using US dollars.
+Investors seeking to acquire TEN should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TEN using one of the exchanges listed above.

 Receive News & Updates for TEN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TEN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.